LeticiaAires/Gravity-Glitch/README.md

 ## Introduction

-Welcome to 2324_Projet2A_JeuVideo, an innovative project created by 7th-semester engineering students from École Nationale Supérieure de l'Électronique et de ses Applications (ENSEA).
+Welcome to Gravity Glitch, an innovative project created by 7th-semester engineering students from École Nationale Supérieure de l'Électronique et de ses Applications (ENSEA).
 This project serves as a platform for hands-on learning in practical electronics, software development, project management, and teamwork.

 ## Project Objective